Jamazi4/bimcat/notes.md

 - search bar, make component copy
 - add users or share library via link, current users - on link click add user to
-- if private component added to public library - ask component toggle private
-- for entering library - 'private' doesn't matter for component

 on favorite - become guest user - for invitation to library auto fav, removing fav is going out of library.
 Owner can't add to fav